 ---|---|

-payment_transaction_response | The response for a payment transaction will contain the result parameter which specifies the outcome of the second authorization.In case of a successful Authorization (result APPROVED ), the response body includes the Payment Transaction object. |
+result | The result parameter which specifies the outcome of the authorization.In case of a successful Authorization the result will be set to APPROVED |

-payment_transaction | The Payment Transaction object represents a single payment transaction This field is only returned if the payment_transaction_response.result is set to APPROVED The payment_transaction_id returned is necessary to manage the Payment Transaction through the Payment Transaction API. |
+payment_transaction | The payment_transaction object represents a single payment transaction This object is only returned if the payment_transaction_response.result is set to APPROVED The payment_transaction_id returned is necessary to manage the Payment Transaction through the Payment Transaction API. |

 Sample response - APPROVED